-Edinburgh has much to offer travelers.
+Edinburgh Scotland has much to offer travelers.
 The city's medieval Old Town and elegant Georgian New Town with gardens and neoclassical buildings are listed together as a UNESCO World Heritage Site.

 One of the major attractions in the city is the exquisite 16th-century Holyrood Palace standing on the Royal Mile.
 The building has been the official residence of the British monarch in Scotland for over 5 centuries.
 Each summer Queen Elizabeth spends a week in the palace.